erikkamph/Personal-Letter-Template/README.md

 \\final | 4 | letter, phone, email, name | Place an ending in the document, currently there are three which is selectable with the letters a, b and c
 \\fragment | 1 | text | create a non-indented paragraph with automatic newline at the end
 \\sign | 1 | name | like \\final but without the paragraph before

-Where there are a dash instead of a list of arguments follow the instruction on \\bsone for now, as you will have to use your own words in those commands.
-Where there are arguments just follow the arguments and everything will look nicer.